aDotInTheVoid/boxcars/docs/report/report.md

 (§\ref{verona_cpp_ptr}), we cannot override constructors or assignment operators, as Rust only supports bitwise moves (§\ref{rust-ownership}).
-However, because Rust won't allow using a value after it's been moved from, we don't need this to maintain the refernce count.
+However, because Rust won't allow using a value after it's been moved from, we don't need this to maintain the reference count.

 That said, we still want a way to duplicate a `Cown` and increment the reference count.
 For this, Rust uses the